 Devellano’s extraordinary contributions to the cities of St. Louis, Indianapolis, New York and Detroit helped earn him the Lester Patrick Award in October, 2009, for his outstanding service to the sport of hockey in the United States.
 Devellano also reached the pinnacle of his profession when he was inducted into the Hockey Hall of Fame in the Builder Category on November 8, 2010, in Toronto.

 Devellano is currently a member of the International Society of Hockey Research and is part owner of the Indianapolis Indians (AAA) baseball team.
-He recently authored a book, “The Road To Hockeytown”, that chronicles his more than 40 incredible years in the game of hockey.
+He authored a book in 2008, “The Road To Hockeytown”, that chronicles his more than 40 incredible years in the game of hockey.

 On a personal level, in 2003 Devellano set up two private foundations supporting mostly children’s charities in the United States and Canada.

 In June 2001, Mike Ilitch named Devellano Senior Vice-President of MLB’s Detroit Tigers.
 Devellano resides in Detroit and Sarasota, Florida.